 SUA Original Text Final Text Edit Op.
-ESUA remedies available at law or equity to the Disclosing Party. consequential damages. equity to the Disclosing Party.
+ESUA available at law or equity to the Disclosing Party. be liable for consequential damages. available at law or equity to the Disclosing Party.
 Neither Party shall be liable for consequential damages.

 In some embodiments, if a single SUA triggers multiple FSI(s), semantically similar FSI(s) may be clustered together so that multiple FSIs aren't applied to the same SUA.